jacintak/colRoz/README.md

 Themed colour packages are all the rage.
 So Nicholas asked Jacinta to make him a colour package.
 These palettes are based on the colours of Australia which we can all agree is the most beautiful country in the world.
 If a kiwi can be convinced, then it must be so.

 # Palettes
+See the [colRoz webiste](https://jacintak.github.io/colRoz) for the full list of palettes.

 ### *Warramaba*
 These are palettes based on the colours of matchstick grasshoppers in the genus *Warramaba*.
 You can read more about matchstick grasshoppers on [Jacinta's website](https://jacintakongresearch.wordpress.com/matchstick-grasshoppers/).